§ Trust Spanning Protocol (TSP) Specification

 , not A

 .
-It means that the destination endpoint B
+This means that the destination endpoint B

-can not be assured of the message’s authenticity, confidentiality nor metadata privacy.
+can not be assured of the message’s authenticity, confidentiality, or metadata privacy.
 To solve these problems, endpoints MUST use additional procedures specified in the following sections.

 § Endpoint-to-Endpoint Messages